Code-Institute-Submissions/Vivioli87-level_up_climbing/README/README.md

 Site owner/Superuser
 1. As a site owner and as a superuser, I would like to be able to add a coaching course to the site but also edit it to be able to provide coaching options for the site users.
 (For safety I will not delete courses in case users have paid for a slot but can edit time/venue/coach if the situation calls for it.)
 2. As a site owner and as a superuser, I would like to mark a course as completed so that they no longer appear on the courses page for users to book.
-3. As a site owner and as a superuser, I would like to have a page where I can view and enquiries from users, whether general or requests for 1:1 coaching.
+3. As a site owner and as a superuser, I would like to have a page where I can view enquiries from users, whether general or requests for 1:1 coaching.
 4. As a site owner and as a superuser, I would like to be able to view the enquiries with the visitors contact information and mark the enquiry as complete when its been resolved.
 5. As a site owner and as a superuser, I would like to add articles, as well as edit and delete them if needs be.
 6. As a site owner, I would like an error page directing the user back to a safe page if there are any broken links/404 errors on the website.